thesaigoneer/atomic-saigon/README.md

 I've only included some applications per DE that I use and that have not (yet) been flatpak'ed, plus some cli tools that i use.
 Can't live without my Midnight Commander!

-One flatpak is installed ootb; Brave browser is included.
+One flatpak is installed ootb; Zen browser is included.
 I suggest you look at the individual recipes to see what I left out for that specific DE or WM.

 With regards to flatpaks: I suggest to use the verified versions.
 That 'proves' the application you are installing has been provided by the official publisher.
 More and more applications are reaching that status.